larek22/BDlaw/README.md

 Application logs are written to `~/.vector_kb/app.log` and streamed into the GUI log view during ingestion and queries.

-## Qdrant verification helpers
+## Verification & diagnostics helpers

 Two helper scripts are provided in the project root:

 - `python debug_qdrant.py` prints the configured collections and the current point count for `kb_docs_v1`.
 It honours the values saved in the app settings and optional `QDRANT_URL`, `QDRANT_API_KEY`, and `QDRANT_COLLECTION` environment overrides.
 - `python e2e_embed_upsert_test.py` recreates a scratch collection named `<collection>_debug`, uploads a single freshly generated embedding, verifies the count reaches 1, and performs a retrieval sanity check (limit 3).
 This is an easy way to confirm your OpenAI credentials, embedding dimension, and Qdrant endpoint all work together outside the GUI.
+- `python search_api.py "your question" --pretty` runs the hybrid retrieval pipeline (keyword prefilter + dual named vectors) and prints the top-ranked chunks without invoking the chat model.
+- `python verify.py` executes the end-to-end smoke checks described in the playbook: reference legal queries, self-hit tests for random articles, and empty-collection detection.
+The command exits with a non-zero status if any check fails.

-Both scripts log the endpoint in use so you can confirm that Cloud URLs are respected.
+All scripts log the endpoint in use so you can confirm that Cloud URLs are respected and that the pinned dependency versions are active.

 ## License